msovara/delft3d-singularity-container-lengau/README.md

 ---

 ## Introduction <a name="introduction"></a>
-This guide explains how to run Delft3D hydrodynamic modeling tools using Singularity containers on the CHPC Lengau cluster.
+This guide explains how to run Delft3D hydrodynamic modelling tools using Singularity containers on the CHPC Lengau cluster.
 Singularity allows reproducible execution by encapsulating dependencies in a portable container.

 ---